 The partners plan to enter phase 2/3 human trials for multiple vaccine candidates later this month and hope to submit for regulatory review by October.
 The supply deal with the U.K. would be contingent on an eventual approval or emergency authorization, Pfizer said.

 The drugmakers are studying four vaccine candidates as part of the BNT162 program, Pfizer said.
 Last week, the FDA fast-tracked its review of two of those hopefuls—BNT162b1 and BNT162b2—both of which are currently being studied in phase 1/2 trials.

-The partners have entered "advanced discussions with multiple other government bodies and hope to announce additional supply agreements soon," BioNTech CEO and co-found Ugur Sahin, M.D., said in the release.
+The partners have entered "advanced discussions with multiple other government bodies and hope to announce additional supply agreements soon," BioNTech CEO and co-founder Ugur Sahin, M.D., said in the release.

 As Pfizer looks to piece together supply for its vaccine hopefuls, other major players in the COVID-19 shot race are looking to accomplish the same thing.

 Last week, Reuters reported that a range of drugmakers and biotechs, including Johnson & Johnson, Sanofi, Moderna, Pfizer and CureVac, were looking to snare national supply deals for their own candidates.